MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-for-servers/includes/4-simplify-management-maintenance-azurearc-servers.md

 All of the services described in this unit are available to non-Azure servers, including those which are not Azure Arc enabled.
 However, Azure Arc offers advantages when it comes to the onboarding process, because you can use VM extensions or Azure Policy to deploy the Log Analytics agent.
 This streamlines the deployment process, allows for centralized, at-scale management from any location via the Azure portal, and facilitates agent maintenance, considerably simplifying identifying and upgrading out-of-date agents.

 In addition, integration with Azure Resource Manager provides support for the resource context access to Log Analytics data.
 Resource context allows you to restrict the scope of access to Log Analytics data based on the permissions to the corresponding Azure resource.
-Because each Azure Arc enabled server exists as an Azure resource, you can control access to its Log Analytics logs by relying on RBAC permissions assigned to that resource.
+Because each Azure Arc enabled server exists as an Azure resource, you can control access to its Log Analytics logs by relying on Azure role-based access control (Azure RBAC) permissions assigned to that resource.

 Choose the best response for each of the following questions.
 Then select "Check your answers".